 Chemical peels work by removing the top layer of the skin (epidermis) and sometimes the second layer (dermis).
 The chemicals, acids and retinols required to peel off and exfoliate the upper layer of skin will reveal very fragile and sensitive skin.
 The newly exposed skin will be more sensitive and prone to redness, burning and stinging as it won’t have had time to adjust to the harsher exposed environment.
 It'll also be less able to hold moisture, causing even drier skin.

-The best advice I have for how to treat rosacea naturally is to leave the skin intact and not further aggravate it by chemical or mechanical peels, and to use natural, certified organic products.
+The best advice I have for how to treat rosacea naturally is to leave the skin intact and not further aggravate it by chemical or mechanical peels, and to use natural, certified organic products that will assist with successfully treating rosacea.

 Rosacea benefits from a consistent skin care routine that uses gentle, fragrance-free products containing natural, certified organic ingredients that are very nourishing and calming.